kemsky/creality-k1-max-xy-rails-mod-v2/README.md

 <img title="CAD" alt="CAD" src="images/assembled/cad_assembly.jpg">

-This mod fixes `K1` issues namely excessive ringing/echo, unstable print quality, frequent maintenance, also it makes printer quiet.
+This mod fixes `K1 Max` issues namely excessive ringing/echo, unstable print quality, frequent maintenance, also it makes printer quiet.

-It should be compatible with regular `K1` (tested), `K1C` and `K1 SE` (not tested, likely heat sink needs to be replaced with heatsink from regular `K1`).

- - **This mod does not change print area**
+ - **This mod does not change print area (almost, clr_noz_start_y: 297)**
- - **You must use camera mount from this mod (8mm lower than original)**
+ - **You must use camera mount from this mod**
  - **You must remove stock motor pulleys (or use non-stock stepper motors)**

 #### Belts, pulleys, motors